Spaghetti & Mandolino - home page / Our magazine / Chocolate history: from bitter drink to sweet bar.

-What are the origins of cacao?
+What are the origins of cocoa?

 Who invented the term chocolate?

-Who invented the first bar?
+Who invented the first chocolate bar?

 Who brought cocoa to Italy?

-What are the most important Italian regions for chocolate?
+Which are the most important Italian regions for chocolate?

-These are just a few of the Italian areas famous for the production of high quality chocolate, which is' is it your favorite?
+These are just some of the Italian areas famous for producing high-quality chocolate; what is your favorite?

 S&M - autoreS&M